-We believe that one of the most important factors in promoting good attendance is the development of positive attitudes towards school.
+We believe that one of the most important factors in promoting good attendance is the development of positive attitudes towards school and a sense of belonging.
 To this end, we strive to make our school a happy and rewarding experience for all children, and to foster positive and mutually respectful relationships with parents.